Kidney paired donation: Compatible pairs

 When KPD first started, the focus was only on enrolling incompatible donor–recipient pairs.
 As paired exchange grew and the process became faster and more reliable, patients with compatible donors that wanted a better match, began enrolling in KPD.
 Researchers have identified that a better matched kidney is correlated with better outcomes.
 Specifically a better matched kidney lasts longer and may allow for a lower dosage of post-transplant immunosuppressive medications.
 Also a better matched kidney transplant is correlated with a lower lifetime mortality rate.

 For compatible pairs, not only does a better match lead to a better outcome, but it also directly helps other patients with incompatible donors find a match and get transplanted.
 A favorable blood type compatible pair (i.e. O donor with non-O recipient) will facilitate at least one and as many as six additional transplants.
-Compatible pair participation is the fastest growing segment of KPD and holds the promise of facilitating better matches for patients with compatible donors while limiting KPD wait times to less than 12 months for patients that have a cPRA less than 98%.
+Compatible pair participation is the fastest growing segment of KPD and holds the promise of facilitating better matches for patients with compatible donors while limiting KPD wait times to less than 12 months for patients that have a cPRA ("Calculated panel reactive antibodies") less than 98%.

 Advanced Donation

-Advanced Donation, which began in 2012 and expanded in 2014 to include Voucher donations and swap saver cases, expanded so rapidly that by 2017 Advanced Donation accounted for nearly half of the chain starts in the United States.
+Advanced Donation, which began in 2012 and expanded in 2014 to include Voucher donations and swap saver cases, expanded so rapidly that by 2017, Advanced Donation accounted for nearly half of the chain starts in the United States.
 As adoption of Advanced Donation increased, due to the timing advantages that made donation surgery more convenient for the donor, the size and complexity of KPD swaps were reduced, with the logical extension of this trend being the eventual elimination of traditional chain and loop swaps, replaced by 1-deep chains.